Valkyrie class Sea Control Ship:

-Maximum Effective Range: As per cruise, long range, or medium range missile type (Go to Revised bomb and missile table).
+Maximum Effective Range: As per cruise, long range, or medium range missile type (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volleys of 2, 4, or 16 for the launcher per melee and can be fired at multiple targets at the same time.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), or sixteen (16) missiles for the launcher per melee and can be fired at multiple targets at the same time.

 Payload: 32 missiles cells in forward VLS launcher (possible total of 64 long range missiles).
 One cruise missile, two long range missiles, or four medium range missiles may be carried per cell.
 Ship carries no reloads.
 The ship will often carry long range missiles in all cells.